One Man’s Trash Is Another Man’s Treasure (Part III)

-Welcome to Angels in Medicine, the site that highlights the work of medical humanitarians: individuals and organizations who alleviate suffering for vulnerable populations.
+Welcome to Angels in Medicine, the site that highlights the work of medical humanitarians.
+These individuals and organizations provide healthcare and alleviate suffering for vulnerable populations: the poor, victims of natural disasters and conflicts, and those unable to access quality care.

 -----